MOHAWK-HUDSON BIKEWAY SOUTH:

 trail that abruptly ends.

 Turn left which will bring you to 4th St.

-Note; If you wish to connect to the northern section of the Mohawk Hudson Bikeway head left on-road (See map).
+Note; If you wish to connect to the northern section of the Mohawk Hudson Bikeway head left along an on-road detour (See map).

 Turn right and travel underneath I-787 to the 4th Street parking